-equipment is installed and maintained at some of these facilities, as required by permits and other regulations.
+Air emissions monitoring is conducted at reactors no longer in operation, accelerators, and other radiological emission sources, as well as the CSF.
+Real-time, continuous emission monitoring equipment is installed and maintained at some of these facilities, as required by permits and other regulations.
 At other facilities, samples are collected and analyzed periodically to ensure compliance with regulatory requirements.
 Analytical data are routinely reported to the permitting agencies.
 See Chapters 3 and 4 for details.

 Wastewater monitoring is performed at the point of discharge to ensure that the effluent complies with release limits in the Laboratory's SPDES permits.
-Twenty-four point-source discharges are monitored - 12 under BNL's SPDES Permit and 11 under equivalency permits issued to the Environmental Restoration Program for groundwater treatment systems.
+Twenty point-source discharges are monitored-9 under BNL's SPDES Permit and 11 under equivalency permits issued to the Environmental Restoration Program for groundwater treatment systems.
 As required by permit conditions, samples are collected daily, weekly, monthly, or quarterly, and monitored for organic, inorganic, and radiological parameters.
 Monthly discharge monitoring reports that provide analytical results and an assessment of compliance for that reporting period are filed with the NYSDEC.
 See Chapter 3, Section 3.6, for details.

 Groundwater monitoring is performed to comply with regulatory operating permits.
 Specifically, monitoring of groundwater is required under the Major Petroleum Facility License for the CSF, the RCRA permit for the Waste Management Facility, and the SPDES permit for the STP.
-Extensive groundwater monitoring is also conducted under the CERCLA program (described in Section 2.4.3.2 below).
-Additionally, to ensure that the Laboratory maintains a safe drinking water supply, BNL's potable water supply is monitored as required by SDWA, which is administered by SCDHS.
+Extensive groundwater monitoring is also conducted under the CERCLA program (described in Section 2.5.3.2 above).
+Additionally, to ensure that the Laboratory maintains a safe drinking water supply, BNL's potable water supply is monitored as required by the SDWA, which is administered by SCDHS.

-2.4.3.2 Restoration Monitoring
+2.5.3.2 Restoration Monitoring

-The Environmental Restoration Program operates and maintains groundwater treatment systems to remediate contaminant plumes both on and off site.
+The Groundwater Protection Group operates and maintains groundwater treatment systems to remediate contaminant plumes both on and off site.
 BNL maintains an extensive network of groundwater monitoring wells to verify the effectiveness of the remediation effort.
 Modifications to groundwater remediation systems are implemented, as necessary, based upon a continuous evaluation of monitoring data and system performance.
 Details on groundwater monitoring and restoration program are provided in Chapter 7 and SER Volume II, Groundwater Status Report.

-2.4.3.3 Surveillance Monitoring
+2.5.3.3 Surveillance Monitoring